Nef cones of nested Hilbert schemes of points on surfaces: Picard group of the smooth nested Hilbert schemes

 Therefore,

-Note that by proposition \ref{prop:blow up of universal family}, $E$ corresponds to the locus of pairs $(\eta,\xi) \in X^{[n+1,n]}$ where $\eta$ and $\xi$ have same support.
-Hence $E =\mathrm{pr}_a^\ast \left(\frac{B[n+1]}{2}\right)-\mathrm{pr}_b^\ast\left(\frac{B[n]}{2}\right)$ \cite{Lehn}, so the Picard group is generated by the pull backs the Picard groups analogously to the universal family case. \end{proof}
+Note that by Proposition \ref{prop:blow up of universal family}, $E$ corresponds to the locus of pairs $(\eta,\xi) \in X^{[n+1,n]}$ where $\eta$ and $\xi$ have same support.
+Hence $E =\mathrm{pr}_a^\ast \left(\frac{B[n+1]}{2}\right)-\mathrm{pr}_b^\ast\left(\frac{B[n]}{2}\right)$ (\cite[Section 1]{Lehn}), so the Picard group is generated by the pull backs the Picard groups analogously to the universal family case. \end{proof}

-\begin{remark} The proof still works without the assumption of zero irregularity.
-But then we will need the group of divisorial correspondence classes and the subgroup of symmetric classes.
+\begin{remark} One could in principle compute the Picard group when the irregularity is nonzero by including the input of divisorial correspondences (as in \cite[Proposition 7.1]{Fogarty2}).
 Therefore, for simplicity, we only state the proposition under the assumption of zero irregularity. \end{remark}